alexholcombe/mixRSVP/dev/developingNotes.md

 * Pesky fitting errors.
 Error in grad.default(ufn, ans$par, ...) :
   function returns NA at 1.4434927002511e-050.000135401581392880.000100001 distance from x.
 I have started a test to investigate this in test-fit_model.R

-* Need to add Pat's quantitative criterion (or similar) to exclude subjects with low efficacy.
-Have got "excluded field" from his MATLAB fits in backwards2_E1 that I can compare my test with.

 * Add for the nReplicates parameter roxygen a link to the notes on how many fits are needed for stability